qunitjs/qunit/docs/api/config/urlConfig.md

 </tr>
 </table>

-This property controls which form controls to put into the QUnit toolbar.
+This property controls which form controls display in the QUnit toolbar.
 By default, the `noglobals` and `notrycatch` checkboxes are registered.
-By adding to this array, you can add your own checkboxes and select dropdowns.
+By adding to this array, the HTML Reporter will add extra checkboxes and select dropdowns for your custom configuration.

 Each array item should be an object shaped as follows: